kushal396/Lamp_Stack/220575_solution.md

 ## Your second approach below (strings.txt)

-Reasoning - Now the only file left was Lamp_Stack_Task.zip so I unzipped it and then did ls and found only directory named question mark and then I again did ls and then also there was only one directory Lamp_Stack so I did cd and then for finding strings.txt I used the find command : "find . -name strings.txt" and got A as written below.
-Then to find which file has the text in it I used the command "grep -r text" where text is the text to be found.
+Reasoning - Since strings.txt was no where to be seen in the root repo, I unzipped Lamp_Stack_Task.zip to see if that folder contained the file.
+To my surprise, while running command - unzip Lamp_Stack_Task.zip, I saw one strings.txt being extracted.
+From there I got the location of that file.
+I also ran this command to just verify the result - find . - name strings.txt and it showed same result.
+This gave me the variable A. Then to find which file has the text in it I used the command "grep -r text" where text is the text to be found.

 ```
 A : Lamp_Stack_task/question_mark/Lamp_Stack/1/5/0/3/strings.txt